chainyo/tensorshare/docs/usage/backends.md

 ```

 !!! tip
-    When a method is requiring you to specify a `backend` you can choose to use the `Backend` Enum class or the
+    When a method requires you to specify a `backend` you can choose to use the `Backend` Enum class or the
     string representation of the backend.
 For example, the following two lines are equivalent:

     ```python